Amoralpa11/SBI-project/README.md

 #### Input

-A complex PDB file from which we want to obtain the pairwise interactions that comprise it.
+A PDB file from which we want to obtain the pairwise interactions that comprise it.

 #### Specifications